vaquerizaslab/fanc/fanc-doc/api/interfaces/regions_interface.rst

 all the details.

-Similarly to the :code:`regions` interface for handling collections of genomic regions, Kai-C implements interfaces for working with pairs of genomic regions (:code:`edges`) and matrix operations (:code:`matrix`).
-These work in exactly the same way for Kai-C, Cooler, and Juicer files.
-Hence, all of these are directly compatible with Kai-C architectural functions such as the insulation score or AB compartment analyses, ...
+Similarly to the :code:`regions` interface for handling collections of genomic regions, FAN-C implements interfaces for working with pairs of genomic regions (:code:`edges`) and matrix operations (:code:`matrix`).
+These work in exactly the same way for FAN-C, Cooler, and Juicer files.
+Hence, all of these are directly compatible with FAN-C architectural functions such as the insulation score or AB compartment analyses, ...

 These interfaces will be introduced in the following sections, starting with :ref:`edges_interface`.